 Learn more »

-The executive master’s degree in SEM is primarily for students, full-time or part-time, with at least three years of professional experience who enroll in specially offered cohort classes on weekday evenings, late Fridays and on Saturdays.
+The professional master’s degree in SEM is primarily for students, full-time or part-time, with at least three years of professional experience who enroll in specially offered cohort classes on weekday evenings, late Fridays and on Saturdays.
 Typical students also have a bachelor’s degree in engineering, computer science, math, physics, chemistry, economics or finance.

 Learn more »